sagar118/Eatit-Rasa-chatbot/README.md

 Zomato apis are used for searching the restaurants. https://developers.zomato.com/documentation#/

 ### Important Notes:
-Eatit works only in Tier-1 and Tier-2 cities.
+- Eatit works only in Tier-1 and Tier-2 cities.
 You can use the current HRA classification of the cities from here: https://en.wikipedia.org/wiki/Classification_of_Indian_cities.
 Under the section 'current classification' on this page, the table categorizes cities as X, Y, and Z. Consider 'X ' cities as tier-1 and 'Y' as tier-2.
 The chatbot provides results for tier-1 and tier-2 cities only, while for tier-3 cities, it will reply back with something like "We do not operate in that area yet".

+- For email functionality: enter your gmail email id and password in the EmailRestaurantDetails function in actions.py file.

 ### Prerequisites
 Python 3.6.x(except 3.6.9)